Moral Stories - Online Reference Kids

 Of course, it should be admitted that those dispositions which are caused by the mental faculties such as intelligence, memory, mental agility and the like, are not alterable.
 All other dispositions, however, may be changed according to man's will.
 Man can control his lust, anger and other emotions and desires, and channel them to edify himself and propel himself along the path of perfection and wisdom.

-It is of great importance to be mindful that Akhlaq forms an important component of our religion Islam and our Imaan (faith).
+It is of great importance to be mindful that Akhlaq (Good Manners, Morals) forms an important component of our religion Islam and our Imaan (faith).

-Allah (SWT) speaks about the importance of good character in the Noble Qur'an where HE says:
+Allah (SWT) speaks about the importance of good conduct, ethics, morals or character in the Noble Qur'an.
+Allah (SWT) orders and reminds us continuously throughout the Noble Qur'an to develop good character and treat people well, where HE (SWT) says:

 1. And say to My servants (that) they speak that which is best.
 (17:53)